asifkd012020/open-itg-aws_runbooks/ElastiCache/RUNBOOK.md

-### 3. Data must be encrypted using CG BYOK for encyprtion where possible
+### 3. Data must be encrypted using CG BYOK for encyprtion
 NIST CSF:
 |NIST Subcategory Control|Description|
 |-----------|------------------------|